Memory-Efficient Structured Backpropagation for On-Device LLM Fine-Tuning: Experiments

 \subsection{Convergence Analysis}

 A critical question is whether MeSP's memory savings come at the cost of convergence quality.
-Figure~\ref{fig:convergence} compares training loss over 1000 steps.
+Figure~\ref{fig:convergence} compares training loss over 100K steps.

-MeBP and MeSP show identical loss trajectories, confirming mathematical equivalence.
-We verified this by comparing loss values at each step with identical random seeds; values match exactly.
-MeZO, however, converges to a 3.6\% higher loss, indicating meaningful degradation in final model quality.
+MeBP and MeSP converge to the same final loss value ($\sim$2.6), confirming mathematical equivalence, though MeBP exhibits slightly faster convergence in the early training phase.
+We verified equivalence by comparing loss values at each step with identical random seeds; values match exactly at convergence.
+MeZO, however, converges to a 22\% higher loss ($\sim$3.18), indicating meaningful degradation in final model quality.